Conversations and Commentaries on Europe: Video Resources

 Simona Kukovič, School of Advanced Social Studies in Nova Gorica

-Dr. Simona Kukovič is Associate Professor of Political Science and works at the School of Advanced Social Studies in Nova Gorica, Faculty of Information Studies, and the University of Ljubljana.
+Dr. Simona Kukovič is an Associate Professor of Political Science and works at the School of Advanced Social Studies in Nova Gorica, Faculty of Information Studies, and the University of Ljubljana.
 Dr. Kukovič’s area of expertise is political and administrative leadership at the local level.
 She also conducts research in the areas of leadership, comparative regional and local government, local democracy and participation, public administration, and administrative and political processes and institutions.
 She is Slovenian representative to the COST networks, a member of the executive board of the Central European Political Science Association (CEPSA) and general editor of the international scientific journal Journal of Comparative Politics.

 Miro Haček, University of Ljubljana

-Dr. Miro Hacek is Professor at the Department of Political Science at the Faculty of Social Sciences.
-He runs courses Introduction to Political System, Introduction to Public Administration and Local and Regional Government.
+Dr. Miro Hacek is a Professor at the Department of Political Science at the Faculty of Social Sciences.
+He runs courses such as Introduction to Political System, Introduction to Public Administration, and Local and Regional Government.
 From 2005 to 2007 and 2013 to 2017 he was the Head of political science department; from 2007 to 2011 he was also Head of policy analysis and public administration department at the Faculty of Social Sciences at the University of Ljubljana.
 From 1999 to 2009 he was General Secretary of the Slovenian Political Science Association, while in May 2009 he was elected President of the Association and in June 2011 for the vice-president of the Association.
 Between 2012-2018 he served as the Vice-President of Central European Political Science Association (CEPSA), and from 2018 he is current President of the Association.

 EU Enlargement: Spotlight on Balti States (Lithuania, Latvia, and Estonia)